-Lemonade provides an advantage over the other insurance companies in that they offer homeowners and renters insurance policies, as well as term life insurance.
-That’ll give you the ability to hold multiple policy types with the same company, and get a 10% discount if the company provides both your home and pet insurance.
+That’ll give you the ability to hold multiple policy types with the same company and get a 10% discount if the company provides both your home and pet insurance.
 Pet insurance policies start at $10 per month.
-Coverage is currently available in 34 states, with more being added all the time.
+Coverage is currently available in 37 states, with more being added all the time.

 You can choose from several options for the annual coverage limit, which can be anywhere from a low of $5,000 to as much as $100,000.
 You can also choose 70%, 80%, or 90% reimbursement.
 Several deductible options are offered, with $250 being the most common.